Eating out in Hoi An. Photo by Aaron Joel Santos

 Perfumed with fresh dill, chả cá is a uniquely northern delicacy from the capital contrasting in flavours, textures and colours.
 Chunks of flaky white fish are marinated in turmeric before being sautéed in butter on high heat.
 Dill and green onion is then generously distributed across the skillet, feathering out across the pale yellow fish fillets like moss growing in wild abandon.
 It’s a very photogenic entrée so snap a picture while the dill is still wispy and not wilted from the blazing temperatures.

 Nộm hoa chuối is a stunning array of shredded banana flowers tossed with pickled carrots, coriander, lotus root, and cabbage.
 Depending on the season, pomelo and julienned green mango or papaya can be added to the jumble.
 In some preparations, you’ll find the addition of chicken, beef and/or shrimp although it can also be served as a vegetarian dish.
-The salad is bound with nước chấm sauce and decorated with crushed peanuts and bird’s eye chili.
+The salad is bound with nước chấm sauce and decorated with crushed peanuts and bird’s eye chilli.
 For a refreshing punch, hit it with a squeeze of lime.

 Made from large round sheets of steamed rice flour, gathered around minced pork and wood-ear mushroom and gently folded and chopped, bánh cuốn is a delight.
-This savoury treat is always made fresh to-order, topped with dried shallots and served with a side bowl of fish sauce with pork sausage.
+This savoury treat is always made fresh-to-order, topped with dried shallots and served with a side bowl of fish sauce with pork sausage.
 Enjoy it for breakfast, like a local, and feel free to add fresh herbs to the mix and brighten up your bite.

-Bún chả cá is a dish with many variations depending where you find it.
+Bún chả cá is a dish with many variations depending on where you find it.
 They all contain spaghetti-like rice vermicelli (bún), fish cakes (chả cá) and fresh herbs, with a little local twist.
 Pictured above, bún chả cá Nha Trang, from the central coastal city has the basic ingredients, plus bouncy squid cakes, dill, fried green onion and tomato, for a light and sour flavour.
 Slurp it up with a side of greens and a squeeze of lime.

 Try it: Bún Cá Mịn 170 Bạch Đằng, Tân Lập, Nha Trang

 A seared, crispy, leafy layer encases minced beef, garlic and shallots, sealing in juicy bites of bò lá lốt.
 This southern speciality is unexpected, with a merry meat mix rolled up in betel leaves like a small cigar, grilled over charcoal.
-The result are stupendous, peppery bursts of flavour that can be enjoyed with noodles or rolled up with rice paper and fresh herbs.
-Playful textures, dipped in a spicy fish sauce make bò lá lốt a must-try for meat eaters when in Vietnam.
+The results are stupendous, peppery bursts of flavour that can be enjoyed with noodles or rolled up with rice paper and fresh herbs.
+Playful textures, dipped in a spicy fish sauce make bò lá lốt a must-try for meat-eaters when in Vietnam.

 Try it: Cô Liêng, 321 Võ Văn Tần, District 3, Ho Chi Minh City